sethkrasnianski/docs/Documentation/1.0/product.md

 <a name="introduction"></a>
 ## Introduction

-Products are [flows](flows) based data structures that store information relating to your inventory.
+Products are [flows](flow) based data structures that store information relating to your inventory.
 These items can be added to your [cart](cart) and then sold using the [checkout](checkout) endpoints, specific items can also be set to catalog only to be used for display purposes only.

 Products are able to support sizes, colours, etc. using the modifier and variation system, which turns the parent product into a container and only allows the children to be sold.
 These child products can be totally customised using sku, title, price, stock levels, description and images.

-<a name="params"></a>
+<a name="params" id="product-params"></a>
 ## Parameters

 Name | Key | Type | Required | Unique | Details